roseand/fam-tree/README.md

 ## Data

 The app accepts a structured JSON file describing people, families, relationships, dates, and notes.
-The bundled example file is available in the UI and can be used as a starting point for creating a custom family tree.
+The example files in the UI can be used as references for creating a custom family tree in one JSON file.

 ## Asset Credits